Cecil Hartt: A freelance artist

-By 1908, Cecil Hartt was working as a clerk at the Yarra Bend Asylum, in the Melbourne suburb of Fairfield.
+By about 1907 Cecil Hartt was working as a clerk at the Yarra Bend Asylum, in the Melbourne suburb of Fairfield.
+In August 1907 a cartoon by Hartt was accepted and published in The Bulletin magazine.
 During this period, Hartt began taking instruction in drawing from Alex Sass, an older artist who was working as a cartoonist for Melbourne Punch.
 Hartt also studied art in Melbourne with the artist Harold Gye.
-In 1908, Hartt had his first drawing published in Comments, a short-lived Melbourne journal.
+In 1908, Hartt had a drawing published in Comments, a short-lived Melbourne journal.
 He also contributed to Randolph Bedford's mining and literary journal, The Clarion (at that time Melbourne's answer to The Bulletin).

 Late in the morning on 3 June 1908, near Auburn railway station, James Hartt took his own life by placing his head on the rail as a train approached.
 The train-driver was alerted and applied the brakes, but was unable to stop in time.
 Hartt was decapitated; his remains were removed to the morgue where it was Cecil who had to identify his father's mutilated body.
 James Hartt had been living in Caulfield and had been unemployed for about nine weeks before his suicide.

-During the period working as a clerk at the Yarra Bend Asylum, Hartt had a drawing accepted by The Bulletin magazine.
-Shortly afterwards, in January 1909, he relocated to Sydney.
-In July 1909, Cecil Hartt married Ruby Manners in the Newcastle suburb of Hamilton and a son, named Lawrence, was born to the couple in March 1910.
+In January 1909, Hartt relocated to Sydney.
+In July 1909 he married Ruby Manners in the Newcastle suburb of Hamilton and a son, named Lawrence, was born to the couple in March 1910.
 In 1911, Hartt was living in Walenore-avenue, Newtown.
 In January 1912, Hartt was elected as one of the two vice-presidents of the Australian Writers' and Artists' Union.
 He also served as a union delegate to the Labor Council.
 In 1913, Hartt was living in Hunter-street, Sydney, working as a freelance artist.
 During the period 1911 to 1913, he had cartoons accepted for the Sydney magazine The Comic Australian.

 In about 1913, Hartt met Henry Lawson and the two became close friends.
 Hartt and Lawson had common connections with The Bulletin, The Australian Worker newspaper and the Australian Writers' and Artists' Union.
 They were a part of a wider social group of Sydney-based writers and artists, who often met for drinking sessions at pubs such as the Newcastle Hotel, at the corner of George and Essex streets, and the Assembly Hotel, at the corner of Hunter and Phillip streets.

 From 1913 to early 1915, when he enlisted in the army, Hartt contributed political cartoons to The Worker newspaper and its successor, The Australian Worker.
 Hartt's cartoons were also being published in The Bulletin prior to and after his enlistment in March 1915.
 In 1915, Hartt was part of a group called the Newspaper Cartoonists' Association of New South Wales which published Sydneyites: As we see ’em 1913-14-15, a book of "representative citizens" of Sydney (all men), each image combining a drawing with a photograph of the subject's head.
 Hartt contributed nineteen drawings to the publication and was listed as being a cartoonist from The Bulletin.